Materials-Data-Science-and-Informatics/PIDA/README.md

-This repository provides a service for managing Permanent URLs (PURLs) with a root URL (http://5.145.131.117/, domain name TBD) as the resolver reference.
+This repository provides a service for managing Permanent URLs (PURLs) with a root URL (http://purls.helmholtz-metadaten.de/) as the resolver reference.
 Per-directory Apache configuration files (.htaccess files) are used to redirect PURL requests to their real locations on the Web.
 PURLs redirect HTTP clients using [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).